bstrebel/pimatic-owntracks/README.md

 ##Configure OwnTracks
+<a href="http://owntracks.org/booklet/">owntracks documentation</a>

 ## Credits

-<a href="https://github.com/sweetpi">sweet pi</a> for his work on best automatization software <a href="http://pimatic.org/">Pimatic</a> and all men from the pimatic community.
+<a href="https://github.com/andremiller">Andre Miller</a> for his module <a href="https://github.com/andremiller/pimatic-mqtt-simple/">pimatic-mqtt-simple</a> from which it comes also part of the code.

-<a href="https://github.com/andremiller">Andre Miller</a> for for his module <a href="https://github.com/andremiller/pimatic-mqtt-simple/">pimatic-mqtt-simple</a> from which it comes also part of the code.
+<a href="https://github.com/wutu/">wutu</a> for for his module <a href="https://github.com/wutu/pimatic-mqtt">pimatic-mqtt</a> from which it comes also part of the code.

-<a href="https://github.com/mwittig">Marcus Wittig</a> for his nice module <a href="https://github.com/mwittig/pimatic-johnny-five">pimatic-johnny-five</a> which was a big inspiration.
+<a href="https://github.com/Oitzu/">Oitzu</a> for for his module <a href="https://github.com/Oitzu/pimatic-location">pimatic-location</a> from which it comes also part of the code.